Constraints on active-sterile neutrino transition magnetic moments from low-energy electronic recoils at direct detection experiments: Data Analysis Details

 The $P_{ee}$ denotes the survival probability for $\nu_e$, and $P_{ef}$ for an initial $\nu_e$ converting into a $\nu_f$ flavor ($f=\mu, \tau$) at detection.
 These transition probabilities are given by $P_{e\mu}=(1-P_{ee})\cos^2\vartheta_{23}$ and $P_{e\tau}=(1-P_{ee})\sin^2\vartheta_{23}$, respectively.
 The electron neutrino survival probability, accounting for both vacuum and matter effects, is expressed as \cite{Maltoni:2015kca}

 where the neutrino mixing angles are given by $\vartheta_{12}, \vartheta_{13}$ and $ \vartheta_{23}$, while the superscript $m$ indicates quantities evaluated in the solar matter environment.
 In our calculation, we account for the day–night asymmetry, coming from the regeneration of $\nu_e$ through coherent forward scattering with Earth’s matter during nighttime propagation.
-We use the normal mass ordering scenario for the neutrino oscillation parameters, which are taken from the global 3-flavor fit provided by NuFit-5.3 \cite{Esteban:2020cvm}, excluding the Super-Kamiokande atmospheric neutrino dataset for consistency with direct detection analyses.
+We use the normal mass ordering scenario for the neutrino oscillation parameters, which are taken from the global 3-flavor fit provided by NuFit-5.3 \cite{Esteban:2020cvm}, excluding the Super-Kamiokande atmospheric neutrino data.
+This particular choice is due to the lack of information available from the experiment and to avoid overfitting in the obtained results.